processone/docs.ejabberd.im/content/developer/extending-ejabberd/testing.md

 We have another level of test available that focus on unit testing.
 Those tests are written in Elixir.
-Each module is tested independantly with tests that do not require a full ejabberd to run.
+Each module is tested independently with tests that do not require a full ejabberd to run.
 Only the needed service are started.

 To be able to run those test you need to build ejabberd with Elixir and development tools support.
 This can be done at build time with following configure command: